Curtis's Botanical Magazine: History and profile

 The first issue, published on 1 February 1787, was begun by William Curtis, as both an illustrated gardening and botanical journal.
-Curtis was an apothecary and botanist who held a position at Kew Gardens, who had published the highly praised (but poorly sold) Flora Londinensis a few years before.
+Curtis was an apothecary and botanist who held the position of Praefectus Horti (Director) and demonstrator of plants at the Chelsea Physic Garden, who had published the highly praised (but poorly sold) Flora Londinensis a few years before.
 The publication familiarized its readers with ornamental and exotic plants, which it presented in octavo format.
 Artists who had previously given over their flower paintings to an affluent audience, now saw their work published in a format accessible by a wider one.
 The illustrations were initially hand-coloured prints, taken from copper engravings and intended to complement the text.
 Identification by a general reader was given in exploded details, some of which were given as a section.
 This was accompanied by a page or two of text describing the plants properties, history, growth characteristics, and some common names for the species.

 The first volume's illustrations were mostly by Sydenham Edwards.
 A dispute with the editors saw his departure to start the rival The Botanical Register.
 The credit for the first plate (Iris persica) goes to James Sowerby, as did a dozen of Edwards contributions.
 The first thirty volumes used copper engraving to provide the plates, the hand colouring of these was performed by up to thirty people.
 An issue might have a circulation of 3000 copies, with 3 plates in each.
 As costs of production rose, and demand increased, results would be variable within a run.
 The later use of machine colouring would provide uniformity to the artists work, although the process could not give the same detail for many years.
 The magazine has been considered to be the premier journal for early botanical illustration.

-When Curtis died, having completed 13 volumes (1787–1800), his friend John Sims became editor between 1801 and 1807 (Volumes 15–26) and changed the name.
-William Hooker was the editor from 1826, bringing to it his experience as a botanist, and as author of the rival magazine, Exotic Botany.
+When Curtis died, having completed 13 volumes (1787–1800), his friend John Sims became editor between 1801 and 1826 (Volumes 14–53) and changed the name.
+William Hooker was the editor from 1827, bringing to it his experience as a botanist, and as author of the rival magazine, Exotic Botany.
 W. J. Hooker brought the artist Walter Hood Fitch to the magazine, this artist became the magazines principal artist for forty years.